 Day 3: Spello – Trevi

-The walking today is a shorter distance but involves a number of of uphill and downhill stretches on hills covered with olive groves and woods.
+Today’s route is a shorter distance, but involves plenty of uphill and downhill stretches on hills covered with olive groves and woods.
 You climb to an old Franciscan hermitage which now houses an enclosed order, then you descend through the olive groves before walking up to Campello Alto, at 514m above sea level.
 This is a fortified hill village built in 921 by Rovero di Champeause, baron of Burgundy.
-A last downhill-then-uphill stretch will bring you to Castello di Poreta, where you will stay overnight.
-Your accommodation is in an isolated position on a hill and offers a wonderful panoramic view over the Spoleto valley.
-Distance: 13,3 / Walking time: 4 hours 45 min / Difficulty: medium / Ascent / Descent: + 560m -475m
+A last uphill stretch will bring you to your hotel at 650m.

-See Osteria where there was once a hotel for pilgrims, before climbing to Bazzano superiore, then passing the remains of a castle you will come to Bazzano inferiore.
-Emerge into the olive groves above Eggi, which is built on the top of a small hill and has a 14th Century castle.
-A quiet country lane then brings you to Spoleto, once a Lombard duchy.
+Today a long walk which can be shortened with a transfer to Poreta.
+Walking amongst olive groves you will come to Osteria where there was once a hotel for pilgrims.
+A steep climb brings you to Bazzano superiore, then passing the remains of a castle you will come down to Bazzano inferiore.
+After a tiring climb in the woods you will emerge into the olive groves above Eggi, which is built on the top of a small hill and has a 14th century castle.
+A quiet country lane brings you to Spoleto, once a Lombard duchy.
 Spoleto is a proud medieval town, with a beautiful cathedral (il Duomo) and an impressive castle which dominates the town from above.
-Distance: 16,1 km / Walking time: 5 hours / Difficulty: medium – hard / Ascent / Descent: +550m -464m
+Your *** hotel is situated in the centre of Spoleto.

 Day 6: Departure after breakfast

 Assisi: Hotel Restaurant ‘Da Angelo’ ** www.hoteldaangelo.com or La Terrazza www.laterrazzahotel.it (upgrade with supplement of £25 pp)